Carl Strandlund

-Carl Strandlund (5 March 1899 - 26 December 1974) was a Swedish-born American inventor and entrepreneur.
+Carl Gunnar Strandlund (5 March 1899 - 26 December 1974) was a Swedish-born American inventor and entrepreneur.

 Background

 Carl Gunnar Strandlund was born in Sundsvall in Västernorrland County, Sweden.
 Strandlund came to the United States at the age of four and grew up in Moline, Illinois.
 As a young man, he took correspondence school classes in engineering.
 His grandfather had been an engineer in Sweden.
 His father worked in the United States for John Deere.

 Career

 Strandlund held over 150 farm implement patents through his work as a production engineer at the Minneapolis-Moline tractor company, including the creation of rubber tires for tractors.
 He later served as president of the Oliver Farm Equipment Company.

 He was hired by the Chicago Vitreous Enamel Product Company to transform the factory for defense production.
 Strandlund invented manufacturing techniques to build non-warping metal plates for tanks during World War II, created air conditioning systems for movie theaters, and invented a wallpaper-removing machine.
 The company rewarded him with a promotion to vice president and general manager in September 1943.